 Is LendingTree a direct lender?

-How can I get a personal loan from LendingTree?
+Can I get a LendingTree personal loan with bad credit?

 How we evaluated LendingTree personal loans

 Our analysis of LendingTree was informed by a variety of factors, including the company’s customer reviews, product offerings and availability.
 We also looked at the company’s financial strength ratings, data collection policies and user experience.

 These factors may not encompass everything that matters to you when searching for a loan, so do your own research before selecting a provider.

 LendingTree’s personal loans can help you fund major purchases or consolidate your debt at a better interest rate.
 The company’s loan-matching service provides a broad look at potential loan options, and will give you a good sense of which of those options is right for you without running a hard credit inquiry.